YogeshSeeni/GUI-Password-Manager/README.md

 # Installation on Local Machine
 1. Clone this repository
+2. Extract the zip
-2. Extract then cd into the directory
+3. CD into the directory
-3. Run ```python3 guidatabase.py```
+4. Run ```python3 guidatabase.py```
-4. When the software prompts for the master password enter "password123"
+5. When the software prompts for the master password enter "password123"